 Upon completion of the program, graduates can work as paralegal assistants at law firms or government agencies.

-The online bachelor’s program in legal studies at UMUC provides students with an overview of the legal system.
-UMUC recommends that applicants to the program have at least some professional experience in a law firm or court.
+The online bachelor’s program in legal studies at UMGC provides students with an overview of the legal system.
+UMGC recommends that applicants to the program have at least some professional experience in a law firm or court.

 The 120-credit program introduces students to core law subjects such as criminal law and procedures, contract law, advanced legal practices, the role of the paralegal in the legal system, as well as the functions of lawmaking in the American legal system.
 Students also develop many practical skills such as conducting legal analysis, writing and drafting legal documents, conducting research, assessing fact patterns, and analyzing information.
 The entirely online curriculum has been designed with the help of legal scholars and industry experts.